ferminmoli/angular-18-admin/README.md

-# Angular 17 Admin Dashboard Starter
+# Angular 18 Admin Dashboard Starter

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-Welcome to the Angular 17 Admin Dashboard!
-This project combines the power of Tailwind CSS 3 and Angular 17 to provide a dynamic admin dashboard.
+Welcome to the Angular 18 Admin Dashboard!
+This project combines the power of Tailwind and Angular 18 to provide a dynamic admin dashboard.
 It's a work in progress, free to use, contribute, and replicate.
 Feel free to explore, fork, and make it your own!

 ## Table of Contents